CNoune/IMG_pipelines/README.md

 # In Development

-MetaGaAP-Py: Highly optimised re-write of MetaGaAP in Python3.
-ETA - 2 months.
+MetaGaAP-Py: Build 1 is available.
+Documentation to follow.

-I am slowly converting everything from Bash to Python3 and attempting to introduce cross-platform compatibility.
+I am slowly converting everything from Bash to Python 3 and attempting to introduce cross-platform compatibility.

 # System Requirements - MetaGaAP and Assembly Pipeline